ecreall/dace/docs/index.rst

 It is licensed under a `AGPLv3+ license <http://fsf.org/>`_.

-Here is one of the simplest Dace process you can make:
+Here is one of the simplest DaCE process you can make:

 .. literalinclude:: narr/helloworld.py